cdale77/active_job_status/README.md

 You need to tell ActiveJobStatus about your memory store.
 This is because we anticipate including options to use different key value stores.
-For now we only support ActiveSupport::Cache, so put this in an inializer.
-If you are using Rails, you could put this in config/initializers/active_job_status.rb
+For now we only support ActiveSupport::Cache.
+You need to use an inializer like this:

+    # config/initializers/active_job_status.rb
     ActiveJobStatus.store = ActiveSupport::Cache::MemoryStore.new

 ## Usage

-Have your jobs descend from TrackableJob instead of ActiveJob::Base
+Have your jobs inheret from TrackableJob instead of ActiveJob::Base:

     class MyJob < TrackableJob
     end

+### Job Status

 Check the status of a job using the ActiveJob job_id.
 Status of a job will only be available for 72 hours after the job is queued.
-For right now you can't change that
+For right now you can't change that.

     my_job = MyJob.perform_later
     ActiveJobStatus::JobStatus.get_status(job_id: my_job.job_id)
     # => :queued, :working, :complete

+### Job Batches
-Create job batches You an use any key you want (for example, you might use a primary key or UUID from your database).
+For job batches you an use any key you want (for example, you might use a primary key or UUID from your database).
 If another batch with the same key exists, its jobs will be overwritten with the supplied list.